 Please find the form here.
 The instructions on filling the form are in the last page of the form.

 The signed form is filed and kept at the School Office.
-The accepted supervisory agreement and the study plan has to be presented to the School when applying for the degree certificate.
+The personal study plan and the research plan should be updated as necessary.The accepted supervisory agreement and the study plan has to be presented to the School when applying for the degree certificate.

 The curricula of the doctoral programmes may include some additional requirements concerning the supervisory agreement and the study plan.